seanken/scASE_py/README.md

 Finally there is also experimental support for running scDali (https://genomebiology.biomedcentral.com/articles/10.1186/s13059-021-02593-8) on the meta data we created above with the method `Run_scDali`, though this approach often crashes.

+This work was funded by Aligning Science Across Parkinson's [grant # ASAP-000301] through the Michael J. Fox Foundation for Parkinson's Research (MJFF).